 The South Beach Way to Get Around

 Citi Bike Miami has been part of the city since 2011, when it launched as DecoBike with roughly 60 kiosks and 500 bicycles across Miami Beach.
-By 2014 the program had topped 3 million rides, rebranded under the Citi Bike name with Citibank as sponsor, and expanded to mainland Miami neighborhoods including Brickell, Wynwood, Edgewater, and Coconut Grove.
-In January 2025, the City of Miami Beach signed a brand-new five-year contract with Citi Bike running through December 31, 2029 — so the program is here to stay and, because of that deal, it got a significant upgrade for Miami Beach residents.
+Notably, by 2014 the program had topped 3 million rides and rebranded under the Citi Bike name with Citibank as sponsor.
+It also expanded to mainland Miami neighborhoods including Brickell, Wynwood, Edgewater, and Coconut Grove.
+In January 2025, the City of Miami Beach signed a brand-new five-year contract with Citi Bike running through December 31, 2029.
+Consequently, the program is here to stay.
+Because of that deal, it got a significant upgrade for Miami Beach residents.

 The fleet now sits at approximately 1,100 bicycles in Miami Beach alone, including 100 electric-assisted bicycles added under the new contract.
-That means you can ride flat-terrain Miami Beach comfortably without breaking a sweat, or engage the electric assist if you want to cover more ground.
-However, e-bikes come with restrictions: they are not allowed on the Beachwalk, on sidewalks anywhere in Miami or Miami Beach, on the pedestrian sections of Lincoln Road Mall, or inside South Pointe Park.
+This means you can ride flat-terrain Miami Beach comfortably without breaking a sweat.
+In addition, you can engage the electric assist if you want to cover more ground.
+However, e-bikes come with restrictions: they are not allowed on the Beachwalk or on sidewalks anywhere in Miami or Miami Beach.
+They are also prohibited on the pedestrian sections of Lincoln Road Mall or inside South Pointe Park.
 Standard pedal bikes have no such limits and are perfectly fine on all bike lanes and streets in the area.

 Pricing at a Glance